 Director of Philanthropy

 Sue Dao is from New York City and works in Sales and Marketing for the Specialty Food Industry.
 Sue has always had a great love for animals in general and dogs in particular.
 Last year, she adopted a rescue by chance and that started her education in the inhumane treatment of animals around the world.
 Sue is currently working to raise funds and awareness in an effort to end the dog meat trade in Korea.

 Erika is a mother of one and a Pre-School teacher.
-She obtained a masters degree in early education from Grand Canyon University.
+She obtained a Master’s Degree in Early Education from Grand Canyon University.
 Although she loves teaching, she has developed a strong love for dogs and other animals.
 She has always loved animals but truly discovered her passion for dogs after learning about the terrible dog and cat meat trade in Asia.
-She decided to attend a protest against the Dog Meat Trade where she met Gina.
-Since then they have been working together to help as many dogs as possible to give them a chance at a better life.
+It was when she attended a protest against the Dog Meat Trade that she met Gina.
+Since then, they have been working together to help as many dogs as possible to give them a chance at a better life.

 Hannah’s passion for dog psychology began in 2009 when she adopted her first beloved dog, Lucas.
 Her dedication to rehabilitate Lucas into a well-behaved companion inspired the founding of her own company, The Fit Pup, where the goal is to “master the walk.”